CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Introduction

 The advantages of this idea are two-fold.
 First, whereas a BDD of size $n$ can have at most $2^n$ paths, the ``procedure-call'' mechanism in CFLOBDDs allows a CFLOBDD of size $n$ to have $2^{2^n}$ paths (\sectref{GrowthOfNumberOfPathsWithLevel}).
 This difference is what lies behind the potential compression advantage of CFLOBDDs.
 Second, even when best-case compression is not possible, such ``procedure calls'' allow there to be additional sharing of structure beyond what is possible in BDDs: a BDD can share sub-DAGs, whereas a procedure call in a CFLOBDD shares the ``middle of a DAG.''
 (See \figrefs{walsh1}{walshK}.)

 We evaluated CFLOBDDs and BDDs on synthetic benchmarks and for quantum simulation.
 We compared the performance in terms of size and execution time: on problem sizes for which both approaches ran successfully, CFLOBDDs were generally smaller and had lower execution times, particularly at the upper end of the capabilities of BDDs.
 Moreover, the improvement that CFLOBDDs bring in scalability is quite dramatic, both for the synthetic benchmarks (\sectref{ResearchQuestionOne}) and for quantum simulation (\sectref{ResearchQuestionTwo}).
-In particular, the number of qubits that could be handled using CFLOBDDs was larger, compared to BDDs, by a factor of 128$\times$ for GHZ; 1,024$\times$ for BV; 8,192$\times$ for DJ; and 128$\times$ for Grover's algorithm.